Exercise and posture control are two of the most important aspects of treatment for people with ankylosing spondylitis.

 - Lift one leg off the ground, keeping the knee straight.
 Lift the opposite arm out in front if it helps.

 Exercise can be an important way of relieving the symptoms of AS and maintaining strength and flexibility.
 The SAA state that exercise is an “integral part” of treatment

 - enhancing strength, balance, and flexibility

 Exercise is an important part of treatment for AS.
 However, it is important to work with a healthcare professional when deciding on an exercise program.

 Some sports, including high impact activities, such as jogging, can cause problems.
 Contact sports may harm people with advanced AS because these activities can increase the risk of joint or spinal injury.

-Low impact but competitive sports, such as volleyball and badminton, may be good options.
+Low impact but competitive sports, such badminton, may be good options.
 Pilates, yoga, and tai chi are also good choices for people with AS.

 Exercise has a wide range of benefits for people with AS.
 It helps improve flexibility, strength, posture, and cardiovascular health.
 Regular exercise can also help improve mobility and reduce the risk of fusion.

 Official organizations recommend that people use four main types of exercise: stretches, strength training, cardio, and balance exercises.